warcod3r/blog/content/posts/axyghjet/index.md

 G-Counter is a state-based CRDT or CvRDT for positive increments only.
 As mentioned above it exposes a set of basic operations: *init, increment, value, merge and compare.*

 ![G-COunter OPs 1](/images/excalidraws/g-counter-ops-pt1.png)
-#### G-Counter OPS: init, increment and value.
+b).
+G-Counter OPS: init, increment and value.

 ![G-COunter OPs 2](/images/excalidraws/g-counter-ops-pt2.png)
-#### G-Counter OPS: merge and compare.
+c).
+G-Counter OPS: merge and compare.

-To further visualize a GCounter, we can easily create a class named `GCounter` that implements each of the methods explained above.
+To further visualize a GCounter, we can easily create a class named `GCounter` that operates with *integers* and implements each of the methods explained above.

 ``` java {linenos=table,linenostart=1}
 package com.squaredcow.crdts;